 BSc Theses

-- David Schuhbauer (ongoing): Niederschlagsvariabilität in der Sahelzone auf der täglichen Skala in expliziten Konvetionsmodellen und TRACMIP Simulationen
+- David Schuhbauer (2022): Niederschlagsvariabilität in der Sahelzone auf der täglichen Skala in expliziten Konvetionsmodellen und TRACMIP Simulationen

 - Natalie Auer (2022): Wolkenstrahlungseffekte in einer Schneeball-Erde-Simulation